dylanaraps/bum/README.md

 ## New Feature

-now you can specify the exact position for spawning the album art window at , using the `--position=` argument.
+now you can specify the exact position for spawning the album art window at , using the `--position=` option.

 ![position](https://github.com/yedhink/bum/blob/displayLocation/logo/bumPosition.gif)